brand icon Jan21

 • Quick Start Guide & User Manual

-There are a few other starter set options that come with more Activator Capsules as well.
-If you feel confident that you’re going to love Force of Nature because it’s a non-toxic cleaning option, then you may want to go ahead and get a larger set.
+There are a few other starter set options that include more Activator Capsules.
+If you feel confident that you’ll love Force of Nature because it’s a non-toxic cleaning option, you may want to get a larger set.

-Once you’ve purchased the Electrolyzer Appliance, you never need to buy that again.
+Once you’ve purchased the electrolyzer appliance, you never need to buy it again.
 From then on, you just order Activator Capsules as needed.
 Capsules cost about $27 for a pack of 25, and since each capsule makes you a 12 oz bottle of cleaner, you’re saving up to 80% per ounce vs typical cleaning solutions.

 Is Force Of Nature Cleaner Worth It?

 Yes!!
-And I wouldn’t say that if it didn’t meet my standards (easy AND effective).
 I keep the electrolyzer device under my kitchen sink (it’s small and lightweight!) and just pull it out when I need to make more cleaning solution.
-I also love it because it means we don’t need a bunch of other cleaning products under the sink.
+I also love it because we don’t need other cleaning products under the sink.
 There’s SO much space down there now.
-(Let’s not forget that this cleaner can swap with ANY toxic cleaner in your house as it’s an EPA registered disinfectant!)
-I keep my extra activator capsules in a mason jar under the sink, and that’s it!
+I keep my extra activator capsules in a mason jar under the sink, and that’s it.

 Force of Nature has a subscription option, so you’re able to get your capsules sent to you as needed.
-I have lots of things in my life on subscriptions (e.g. CBD, Daily Harvest, Probiotics) because as long as I’m diligent to make sure I really need as many as they send me, I’m saving time and money since there is a discount for subscribers.
+I have lots of things in my life on subscriptions (e.g. my CBD, my Daily Harvest smoothies, and my favorite Seed Probiotics) because as long as I’m diligent to make sure I really need as many as they send me, I’m saving time and money since there is a discount for subscribers.

 What questions do you have?
 Leave a comment and I’ll get back to you!

-Use code TERILYN40 for 40% off bundles at Force of Nature.
+Use code GIFTON for 40% off bundles at Force of Nature.
+Use code GIFT65 for 65% off Premium Bundles.

 terilyn signatureterilyn signature